Frequently Asked Questions

 In which Contrada will we have our dinner?

-The selection for the Contrada is naturally based on who runs (only 10 of the 17 Contrade are in any one race) and with whom we have a local contact with.
+The selection for the Contrada is naturally based on who runs (only 10 of the 17 Contrade are in any one race).
 We personally know individuals in many of the Contrade, so we are sure to have these very special tickets to offer to our clients.
-You will be informed prior to your arrival in Siena as to which Contrada dinner you will attend.
-At least one of our representatives will be at the dinner(s) we choose to attend.
+You will be informed either prior or on your arrival in Siena as to which Contrada dinner you will attend.
+Our tour guides and or company representatives will be at the dinner(s) we choose to attend.
 For more on the Contrada click here.

 What or when are the Trial Races?

-There are 6 trial races (prove) during the 4 Days of the Palio.
-The most exciting of these are the 3 evening prove (7:15pm on June 29, 30, July 1st, or at 7:00pm August 13, 14, 15th) - members of each Contrada will be in the campo to support their cause.
-Tickets are are optional and therefore not part of the Base Package.
-The additional cost is 65 euro per ticket.
+There are 6 trial races (prova) during the 4 Days of the Palio.
+The most exciting of these are the 3 evening prove (7:00pm on June 29, 30, July 1 or August 13, 14, 15) - members of each Contrada will be in the campo to support their cause.
+Trial Race Tickets are optional and therefore not part of the Base Package.
+The additional cost is 75 euro per ticket (1 ticket is required per race).
 Of the 3 evening races, the most typical choice is the last one on either July 1st or August 15th, known as the 'prova generale', given it precedes the Contrada dinner (Cena Prova Generale) held later in the evening.
 Unlike the final race, there is not a parade or procession prior to any of the trial races; the entry time is therefore much later, recommended at 7:00pm pm.
-Also please note for various reasons, trial race tickets are generally not in the same location as your Palio Tickets.
+Also please note for various reasons, trial race tickets are generally not in the same location as your Palio Tickets (read more details below).

 Can you reserve the grandstands for the Trial Races?

 Typically not, since grandstand seats are taken by the different Contrada and their members.
 They even take many of the balconies.
-This leaves a few other balconies and windows available for "general" specatator use.
-Which is where our Trial Races tickes are located.
+This leaves a only a few balconies and windows available for use for the trial race tickets.
+Our Trial Races tickets are located in a private apartment with large double windows that overlook the campo.
+Up to 4 persons are assigned to each window.
+There are 4 windows in the apartment (2 windows per floor).

 What is provided by the Chianti/Tuscan wine tour?

 The tour is 4 hours, leaving from and returning to Siena.
 It includes transportation.
-Typically you will visit either Fonterutoli (Mazzei) or Dievole winery.
-The tour will include history and cellar visit, tour of the wine production facilities and wine tastings.
+The tour will include history of the winery, and a cellar visit, plus a tour of the wine production facilities and wine tastings.
 After the tour, you will be treated to lunch at the winery.
-Cost is 80 euro per person (minimum participation required).
+Cost is 85 euro per person (minimum participation required).

 Can you tell me more about the cooking class options?

 A special cooking class will be arranged for our Palio clients.
-Cost is 85 euro per person.
+Cost is 90 euro per person.
 The classes are offered in the historical center of Siena.
-Due to the calendar days/dates in 2013, the class can only be offered for the August Palio (August 14th).
-A dinner time format (5pm start) has been used in the past.
+A dinner time format (typical 4pm start) has been used in the past.
 The class includes professional instruction, recipe booklet, your participation in the preparation of the menu entrees and afterwards the enjoyment of your efforts with a three course meal with wine (minimum participation required).